 A passing score on this exam is 76% or better.
-In order to receive your license after passing the exam, you must pay a $450 licensing fee and provide proof of insurance, which is discussed below.
+In order to receive your license after passing the exam, you must pay a $450 licensing fee (as of August 2022) and provide proof of insurance, which is discussed below.

 5. Obtain insurance meeting Maine’s requirements for professional investigators.